Skip to content ↓

 Home Learning Expectations

-• Every Friday, children are set one Maths and one SPaG activity from their home learning books via Google Classroom.
+• Every Friday, children are set one Maths and one SPaG activity from their home learning CGP books via Google Classroom.
 This is then marked the following Friday.

 • There are 10 spellings to learn each week.
 Children will learn both spellings rules and common exception words as set out in the National Curriculum.
-They will practice these in their lessons and will be tested each Friday.
+They will practise these in their lessons and will be tested each Friday.

 • Sometimes, there will also be a wider curriculum piece of Home Learning which links to children’s work in school.

-• Reading Records will be checked every Monday so please ensure children are reading at home and recording it.
+• Reading Records will be checked every Friday so please ensure children are reading at home and recording it.